 Less Systemic Absorption of Topical Finasteride

-A new study on topical finasteride spray solution concluded that it causes improved hair growth to the same degree as oral finasteride.
+A new 2021 study (458 patients) on topical finasteride spray solution (from Almirall) concluded that it causes improved hair growth to the same degree as oral finasteride.
 Moreover, the topical version led to markedly lower systemic exposure.
+The below topical finasteride spray application image is from the study.
+Dr. Kelly Scarberry makes the following conclusion:

 Maximum plasma finasteride concentrations were >100 times lower with topical finasteride spray solution.
 Mean serum DHT concentration was lower (34.5% vs 55.6%), with topical versus oral finasteride.
 There is a smaller risk of systemic adverse sexual side effects with topical finasteride.

 The company filed for a Marketing Authorization Application (MAA) with the European Medicines Agency (EMA) in September 2019.
 The ALM12845 product is described as a cutaneous spray solution for the topical treatment of men with androgenetic alopecia.
-First national phase approval is expected in 2020 or early 2021.
 I am not sure if they will be able to get FDA approval to market in the US as yet.
-The pipeline chart below only shows an EU flag:

 Topical Finasteride for Hair Loss